 Other decision support features (please explain): Researcher notes from demonstration: Alerts are configurable.
 Navtech's ClearWay Software consumes raw data, processes the data, and then applies a tracking algorithm to track and classify vehicles.
 Rules are configured by users and if a rule is broken, an alarm is generated.
 The user interface was shown demonstrating an alarm when a rule was broken.
-Users can also configure: lane information, vehicle size (truck or small vehicle) Navtech Radar notes: The Alarms or Alerts that were demonstrated correspond to Incidents, and in this way the Incidents are validated or dismissed.
-Multiple alert Profiles can be set up depending on conditions to rapidly reconfigure alarm settings if required.
-These Profiles can be selected in in a pull-down menu by the operators, allowing them to configure and prioritize alerts in real-time.
-Situational awareness gives clear information on incident in real time, and alarm summary pages provide real-time information about incident timelines.
-Outside of using profiles to select different incident priority sets, changing event priority levels over time is currently a manual configuration.
-Time to What is the amount of time elapsed from incident occurrence to detection?
+Users can also configure: lane information, vehicle size (truck or small vehicle) The Alarms or Alerts that were demonstrated correspond to Incidents, and in this way the Incidents are validated or dismissed.
+Multiple plant Reafiles can be active demonstrated corresponditions to readily and in the second seco Multiple alert Profiles can be set up depending on conditions to rapidly reconfigure alarm settings if required.
+These Profiles can be selected in in a pull-down menu by the operators, allowing them to configure and prioritize alerts in real-time. • Situational awareness gives clear information on incident in real time, and alarm summary pages provide real-time information about incident timelines Outside of using profiles to select different incident priority sets, changing event priority levels over time is currently a manual configuration.
+Time to What is the amount of time elansed from incident occurrence to detection?
 Detection Researcher notes from demonstration: (Need #32) • This is configurable, detects within 10 seconds.
 Navtech Radar notes: • This timing is also configurable by area and type of incident, so that higher priority incidents can detect and report faster if desired.
 Latency of Comment on the latency of communicating alerts to TMC operators or other users, if Detection to applicable.
-Alert Researcher notes from demonstration: (Need #33) Not discussed during the demonstration.
-Navtech Radar notes: • Alerts are triggered in near real-time after the conditions of the incident rule are true. • Alerts at the TMC operator screen are near instantaneous, and alerts reported by text or email will have the latencies of those mechanisms.
-Integration with Agency Systems and Practices Use of Agency Does the system utilize existing DOT-owned equipment to perform detections?
+Researcher notes from demonstration: (Need #33) Not discussed during the demonstration (11000) Navtech Radar notes: Alerts are triggered in near real-time after the conditions of the incident rule are true.
+Alerts at the TMC operator screen are near instantaneous, and alerts reported by text or email will have the latencies of those mechanisms.
+Integration with Agency Systems and Dresting Integration with Agency Systems and Practices Use of Agency Does the system utilize existing DOT-owned equipment to perform detections?
 If yes, how?
-Equipment If no, what equipment is used and where is it housed?
-(Need #34) Researcher notes from demonstration: • The system typically uses existing infrastructure.
+(Need #34) Besearcher notes from demonstration: The system typically uses existing infrastructure.
 If a communications network is not available, a small box is installed for storing communications.
 Navtech Radar notes: